 Do you have a wait list?

 We do not offer the option to join a wait list at this time.
 We do however offer the option to Subscribe to our Mailing List.
 When we have puppies available we will send out an email the night before to everyone who has subscribed to our website prior to announcing the puppies available on Instagram, Facebook or any other online platform.
 We highly recommend you Subscribe!

 We typically open our puppies for reservation between 4-5 weeks of age.
 We ask for a $500 - $1000 reservation fee to hold your puppy - this amount is deducted from the price of your puppy.

 Do you Ship Puppies?

-Most of our puppies are purchased by families outside of the City of Houston.
+Most of our puppies are purchased by families outside of Missouri.
 If you are unable to pick up your puppy in person don't worry we have options!

 Flying with a Nanny: We have Nannies who will travel with your Bulldog to your closes Major Airport and hand deliver your puppy to you at the airport.
 With this option you will get your puppy same day and your puppy will fly inside the cabin with the Nanny.
 There is no weight limit.
 Price: $400 - $500 depending on the weight and size of the puppy you purchase.